 |

-Making a Plan - Sequence PlantingWe'll start with bulbs and tubers first, since they are the "hidden" elements of your garden that will yield the first peek of color through winter's last bits of snow straight through the end of autumn.
+Making a Plan Sequence PlantingWe'll start with bulbs and tubers first, since they are the "hidden" elements of your garden that will yield the first peek of color through winter's last bits of snow straight through the end of autumn.

 Start with a piece of graph paper before you purchase bulbs to ensure you get the proper amount for a full, lush bed.
 Or you can use one of the plans we've provided and intersperse your bulbs accordingly.
-Ideally, you'll place markers by your bulb plantings so you'll know what's there and when it's expected to appear, but if you don't when the foliage of spring blooms dies back by early summer, you'll have an idea of where to place the annuals and perennials that will fill in your border later on.
+Ideally, you'll place markers by your bulb plantings so you'll know what's there and when it's expected to appear.

-As you develop this plan, keep in mind that bulbs bloom at different times.
+As you develop your plan, keep in mind that bulbs bloom at different times.
 Some spring bulbs have overlapping bloom periods, but they still maintain the order in which they bloom.
 Spring bulbs will bloom from early February to mid June.
 Summer bulbs will bloom from early summer to fall.

 Following is a general idea of various flower’s bloom sequence: These bloom cycles are for general reference.
 The following sequence depends a great deal on the weather in your area as well as the variety of bulbs you plant.